 We have been featured on The Biography channel as well as multiple local news outlets in North Texas.
 Our mission has also taken us around the country having conducted paranormal investigations in Colorado, Mass., Louisiana and Kansas.

-Michelle and Ben of Mystic Ghost work together with Ruben Lopez to help with paranormal cases.
-They are working together to bring Demon Repellent to the public.
-Find out more: DemonRepellent.com
+Michelle and Ben of Mystic Ghost work together with Ruben Lopez to help with paranormal cases across the DFW and surrounding areas.
+They often travel out of state as well.

 The Importance of Spiritual Protection